sympy/sympy/doc/src/modules/ntheory.rst

 The `ecm` function is a subexponential factoring algorithm capable of factoring numbers of around ~35 digits comfortably within few seconds.
-The time complexity of `ecm` is dependent on the smalled proper factor of the number.
+The time complexity of `ecm` is dependent on the smallest proper factor of the number.
 So even if the number is really large but its factors are comparatively smaller then `ecm` can easily factor them.
 For example we take `N` with 15 digit factors `15154262241479`, `15423094826093`, `799333555511111`, `809709509409109`,